-Counter-knowledge, or worldviews that challenge the authority of institutions, is a powerful force in today's civil society.
-My research uses network and content analysis to investigate the social production and political impact of counter-knowledge.
+Counterknowledge, or beliefs that challenge the authority of institutions, is a powerful force in today's civil society.
+My research uses qualitative and computational methods to investigate the social production and political impact of counter-knowledge in online communities.
 My work with the Laboratory on Innovation, Networks, and Knowledge looks at the role of retracted research in COVID-19 skepticism, and my work with the Center for Communication and Public Policy develops a framework for evaluating the threat of extremist memes in online communities.

 Co-author of 'A Picture is Worth a Thousand (S)words,' detailing the content and diffusion of extremist memes on Parler, for the Global Network on Extremism and Technology.